Addison's Disease updated 11/2019

 Type1 diabetics tend to be at greater risk for other autoimmune disorders not caused by diabetes itself.
 Three autoimmune disorders are prevalent in T1D’s and are known to impact blood glucose levels: Celiac disease , Addison’s disease and Thyroid disorders.
 This discussion will focus on Addison’s disease also called adrenal insufficiency or hypocortisolism.

 The disease is named after its discoverer Dr. Thomas Addison.
 It is a very rare chronic endocrine (hormonal) disorder (affecting one in a 100,000 individuals) in which the adrenal glands, located just above each kidney, produce an insufficient amount of the steroid hormone, cortisol, required for many bodily functions.
-Although extremely rare, Addison’s is five times more prevalent in a diabetic population than in the general non-diabetic grouping.
+Although extremely rare, Addison’s is five times more prevalent in a PWD (people with diabetes) population than in the general non-diabetic grouping.
 It typically occurs in adults between 30 to 50 years of age but can occur at any age, ethnicity or gender.

 The adrenal glands are composed of two sections: the outer cortex and the inner medulla.
 The cortex produces the hormone cortisol which aids the body in converting food to energy, stimulates the body’s immune inflammatory response and helps the body handle stressful situations.
 The cortex also produces the hormone aldosterone that helps maintain sodium and potassium to insure normal blood pressure levels .
 The medulla produces adrenaline-like hormones that help the body deal with stress.